Childish Prodigy: Writing and composition

 Regarding the album's overall aesthetic, and the increased involvement of backing band The Violators, Vile noted, "It's way more of a full-band-style arrangement, and I think at times it gets a little darker.
 I think it's gonna be more of a fall kind of feel, with some pretty psychedelic rock numbers that are pretty catchy, then just some good rock songs. [...]
 There's definitely a lot more electricity, a lot more rock. [...]
 It's pretty raw, though, and there's two home recordings on it.
 I actually said in one interview that it's my Loveless, but I only said that in comparison to my more stripped-down home recordings.
 It's all relatively simple, even if there are a lot more tracks on each song."

 Track listing

-All songs written by Kurt Vile and arranged by the Violators except where noted.
+All tracks written by Kurt Vile and arranged by the Violators except where noted.